Anthony Seldon: Television and radio

 Among his television work, he has presented In Search of Tony Blair (Channel 4, 2004) and Trust Politics (BBC Two, 2010).

 Family

-Seldon was married to Joanna Pappworth, who died from endocrinal cancer in December 2016.
+Seldon was married to Joanna Pappworth, who died from endocrine cancer in December 2016.
 Joanna was the daughter of medical ethicist Maurice Henry Pappworth.
-Anthony and Joanna met at Oxford, married in 1982, and had three children: Jessica, Susannah and Adam.
+Anthony and Joanna met at Oxford, married in 1982, and had three children: Jessica, Susannah, and Adam.
 In 2022 he married Sarah Sayer; she had been a language teacher at Wellington College.